bertomartin/git-recipes/content/04-working-with-branches.md

 First of all, Git is concerned with chains of commits, which tell Git how to manifest a collection of files and directories on disk.
 Different chains are named as branches.
 Every change _adds to_ the repository with new tree and commit objects, which are dependent on earlier tree and commit objects.

 When you add a remote repository in Git, you simply tell Git another location to look for branches.
 You can then use those branches like you would your local branches.
-Usually, you would set up mirroring branches
+You can inspect their contents, check out their commits and merge them into each other.

+Since with Git, commits simply refer to each other to form a chain, you can add new commits to the database at any time, without the need to lock anything.
+Remember, we can't change anything, we can only _add_ --- locking would make no sense.
+There will be no naming conflicts, since all objects are uniquely named based on their contents.
+Pulling new commits from another repository will add new commits to your local repository, until Git finds a commit that bot repositories have in common.
+Git handles the storage of information; the actual integration of remote and local branches is left to the developer.

 In summary, we have made the following observations: